SaaFomenko/ide_test/README.md

-# Examples C++ loop shift and reverse uotput in file.
+# Examples C++ loop shift and reverse output in file.

 [Conditon you see this link](https://github.com/netology-code/cppm-homeworks/tree/main/01/01)